Law of Supply and Demand

 Recession/depression follows increasing energy costs.

-Dallas Federal Reserve warning on jumps in energy costs:
+Dallas Federal Reserve warning on jumps in energy prices, a replay of 2008.

 Monday, October 21, 2013